pixelnest/pixelnest.github.io/tutorials/2d-game-unity/menus/index.md

 - Player lose 1 HP
 - _HealthScript_ decide to destroy the player as it has less than 1 point left

-We would modify but we can also let it like that, and add new steps:
+We will add new steps:

 - _PlayerScript.OnDestroy_ is called
 - A _GameOverScript_ is created and added to the scene

-The _GameOverScript_ is the new script you have to create right now.
+The _GameOverScript_ is the new script defined below.
+Please create it, as you did many times before.

 It is a little piece of code that will display a "Restart" and a "Back to menu" button: